-Belgium Cyprus Denmark Hungary Ireland Luxembourg A Danish tax transparent entity or a branch will be regarded as a separate tax entity, provided certain criteria are met, regardless of whether or not the tax transparent entity constitutes a permanent establishment in Denmark.
-The Danish tax transparent entity or branch will thus be treated as a separate tax entity, if: (i) the foreign direct owners of the Danish entity own more than 50% of the share capital or the votes, and (iia) the relevant foreign jurisdiction considers the Danish entity to be a separate tax entity (for instance 'check-the boxentities') or (iib) the relevant foreign jurisdiction does not exchange information with the Danish tax authorities pursuant to a double tax treaty or another international treaty, convention or administrative agreement concerning assistance in tax cases.
-A bill has been introduced Remark Ireland has introduced transfer pricing rules, applicable to accounting years beginning on or after 1 January 2011, which apply to arrangements between associated companies where the results of those arrangements relate to the trading activities of either of those entities. whereby requirement (iib) would be amended as follows:
+Belgium Cyprus Denmark Hungary Ireland Luxembourg regarded as a separate tax entity, provided certain criteria are met, regardless of whether or not the tax transparent entity constitutes a permanent establishment in Denmark.
+The Danish tax transparent entity or branch will be treated as a separate tax entity, if: (i) the foreign direct owners of the Danish entity own more than 50% of the share capital or the votes, and (iia) the relevant foreign jurisdiction considers the Danish entity to be a separate tax entity (for instance 'check-the boxentities') or (iib) Denmark has not entered into a double tax treaty with the relevant foreign jurisdiction which provides for a reduction or elimination of withholding tax on dividends and the foreign jurisdiction is not a member of the EU. transfer pricing rules, applicable to accounting years beginning on or after January 1, 2011, which apply to arrangements between associated companies where the results of those arrangements relate to the trading activities of either of those entities.